 Become a Health Data Analyst

-Health data analysts collect and analyze various types of healthcare data in order to inform systems of care.
+Health data analysts collect and analyze various types of healthcare data to inform healthcare systems.
 These highly trained informatics professionals drive the continuing evolution of healthcare institutions with their unique mix of specialized healthcare knowledge and data analysis skills.

 Become an Environmental Scientist